Brennall/HFH-SRD/Chapter05.md

 Magic in heroic fantasy is more subtle than the spectacular effects which are commonplace in traditional ACKS games.
 Spells tend to work with the existing environment, rather than conjure effects from thin air.
 Enchantments and illusion are commonplace, while elemental blasts are less so.
 This subtle, but powerful magic, is called eldritch magic, and it constitutes a new type of magic that has facets of both arcane and divine magic.

 The spells on the three Eldritch Spells lists (on p.
 XX) represent the common spells known to the practitioners of the eldritch arts.
-These are by no means meant to be complete lists, for eldritch spellcasters are a secretive lot that do not share their knowledge easily; and many spells that were once known have been forgotten, existing only in dusty tomes and rare grimoires, or in the minds of slumbering undead lords.
+These are by no means meant to be complete lists, for eldritch spellcasters are a secretive lot that do not share their knowledge easily; and many spells that were once known have been forgotten, existing only in dusty tomes and rare grimoires, or in the minds of -slumbering undead lords.

 Any spells on the Eldritch Spells list can be learned when advancing in level.
 Spells not on the Eldritch Spells lists cannot be learned when advancing in level, only by studying with teacher, reading a book or scroll, or researching the spell in the campaign world.